 - Used for: Medicine bottles, baby bottles, lunch boxes, straws, plastic bottle tops, yogurt containers, packing tape…

-Compared to other types of plastics, polypropylene is better able to withstand heat and exposure to acids or grease.
+Compared to other plastics, polypropylene is better able to withstand heat and exposure to acids or grease.
 This makes it less likely to leach chemicals.
 If you need to store foods like tomato sauce (acidic) or vegetable oil (grease), PP containers might be the best choice.

 PP plastics are generally considered microwave and dishwasher safe.
 There aren’t any known health issues associated with PP plastics.